-15% Off Shoes, Clothing, & Accessories - Code: DADDIES15
+15% Off Shoes, Clothing, & Acc. - Code: DADDIES15

 Per request we have decided to do a little write up on downhill skateboarding.
 Not just skating down hills but actual downhill racing and speedboarding.
 Downhill has been around forever but until recently it has remained in the shadows of traditional skateboarding.
 The real O.G.'s however, have always been out there searching for bigger, gnarlier, hills to test their skills on!
 The sport has evolved throughout the years.
 Aside from product turning into seemingly space age equipment riding has undergone some big changes as well.
 New techniques let riders go bigger, harder, and much much faster.
 The downhill slide, as it was traditionally called, is one of the most important skills a downhill rider needs.
 You need to be able to properly slow down in order to make certain corners and turns effectively.
 In racing and speed boarding there are two main slides that are commonly used, frontside and backside hands-down slides.
 Frontside and backside are also known as heelside and toeside respectively.
 There are many other names for these slides, most commonly heard is the Coleman Slide which was popularized by one of the greatest downhill skateboarders of all time, Cliff Coleman.
 Having one of your hands down on the ground while performing these maneuvers helps in properly de-weighting your board and effectively drifting or pre-drifting corners.
 Drifting is literally the action of sliding before or throughout a corner in order to make it through safely.
 Depending on which side you are entering the turn you will either apply weight to your front hand leaning backwards doing a heelside slide or you will use your backhand leaning backwards doing a toeside slide.
 But your hands don't do all the work.
 You have to know how to kick your board out and how far to push it to determine how much speed to scrub off.
 Pushing it too far out will make your board shoot out from under you and vice versa not pushing it enough will make your wheels grip up early shooting you forwards off of your board.
 Finding that happy medium isn't too hard though, it just takes a bit of practice like anything else!